mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 #### Document level prediction
 The `prediction` attribute is an object specific to the type of document being processed.
 It contains the data extracted from the entire document, all pages combined.

-It's possible to have the same field in various pages, but at the document level only the highest confidence field data will be shown (this is all done automatically at the API level).
+It's possible to have the same field in various pages, but at the document level, only the highest confidence field data will be shown (this is all done automatically at the API level).

 ```csharp
 // print a summary of the document-level info